pbt001/crypto-transaction-branch-tracker/README.md

 # How your data is stored
 There are no logins, and nothing is stored on any kind of servers.
 When starting up, you'll be greated with a blank slate, with options to start new branches and add some transactions.

 All of this data is stored locally on your device.
-If you need to transfer your data to another device, you can do this by importing your CTBT code.
-This code is in Base64 format and includes any and all data necessary for a transfer.
+If you need to transfer your data to another device, you can do this by importing your CTBT key.
+This key is in Base64 format and includes any and all data necessary for a transfer.
 All of this skips the need for logins, and subsequently an internet connection, so that you can be reassured nothing is stored anywhere but your own device.